cs0320/notes/book/src/java-concurrency/java-concurrency.md

 There are many, many ways to manage concurrency in Java and other languages.
 Next time we'll introduce the _future/promise_ approach, which is made simpler in TypeScript via the `async` and `await` keywords.

-There's another file, [ThreadPoolDemo.java](https://github.com/tnelson/cs32-livecode/blob/main/src/main/java/edu/brown/cs32/fall21/Oct12Prep/ThreadPoolDemo.java), in the livecode repo that demonstrates another way of working with threads in Java that's very well suited to applications where you need to carve up a lot of work (which you hope to parallelize across multiple cores) or don't yet know how much work you have to do.
+There's another file, `ThreadPoolDemo.java`, in the livecode repo that demonstrates another way of working with threads in Java that's very well suited to applications where you need to carve up a lot of work (which you hope to parallelize across multiple cores) or don't yet know how much work you have to do.
 We won't cover it in lecture, but it could be a useful example for you on your projects.